The math that never adds up

 The “good enough” default

 Not every task needs to be done well.
 Some just need to be done.
 Set a “good enough” threshold for recurring household tasks: frozen pizza counts as dinner, a quick wipe-down counts as cleaning, screen time counts as babysitting during a crunch period.
-Sustainable task management for busy parents depends on lowering the bar for low-stakes tasks so you can raise it for the ones that matter.
+Sustainable task management for busy parents depends on lowering the bar for low-stakes tasks so you can raise it for the health, safety, and career-critical tasks that actually matter.

 The emergency protocol

 When a sick kid or family emergency blows up your week, activate a simplified protocol: protect only the top 3 work deliverables, cancel or delegate everything else, and accept that home tasks will run on survival mode.
-Research on decision-making under stress shows that cognitive performance degrades under acute pressure, making pre-established protocols significantly more effective than real-time planning during a crisis [7].
-Having this protocol pre-agreed with your partner and your manager means you don’t waste crisis energy on decision-making.
-You just execute the plan you already built.
+Research on decision-making under stress shows that cognitive performance degrades under acute pressure [7].
+That alone is a good practical reason to decide the hard parts in advance rather than mid-crisis: having the protocol pre-agreed with your partner and your manager means you don’t spend scarce crisis energy on decision-making.
+You just execute the emergency protocol you pre-agreed.

 Adapting the system as a single parent